 3. Open up your air vents.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is operating correctly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is operating properly and heating your home’s air.

 4. Is your Furnace Receiving Electricity?

 - Pilot and gas pressure adjustment.
-As part of your tune-up, corrections may be made to the pilot and gas pressure if needed to reestablish these elements to their original specifications.
+As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to reestablish these elements to their original specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
 Typically, furnace filters need to be swapped out at least every three months, which can boost efficiency and prevent operational complications.

 - Written assessment.
 Credible HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next 12 months.
-This insightful information can help you determine the current condition of your furnace and how you can lower your energy bills.
+This insightful information can help you establish the current condition of your furnace and what can be done to lower your energy bills.

-Every furnace includes a power switch (similar to a light switch) either on the furnace or on a wall close by.
-Flip the switch and wait a few minutes to see if the furnace starts working.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Every furnace includes a power switch (similar to a light switch) either on the furnace or on a nearby wall.
+Flip the switch and wait a few minutes to see if it turns the furnace on.
+Also make sure all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage